OctopusDeploy/blog/blog/2022-q3/what-is-everything-as-code/index.md

 Taken literally, EaC is an ideal state where every part of the software lifecycle is code.

-The implementation of EaC today is far from that ideal, though, with EaC used as an umbrella term to cover specific applications of the "as-code" framework.
+The implementation of EaC today is far from that ideal, though, with EaC used as an umbrella term to cover specific applications of the "as code" framework.
 Infrastructure as Code (IaC) and Configuration as Code (Config as Code) are widespread EaC applications, with other applications covering a range of IT fields.

 In this post, I discuss some applications of Everything as Code, the benefits, and my thoughts on moving towards EaC.